-Holy Days Holy Days of Obligation Masses are usually celebrated on the day of the feast in the early or mid-afternoon BUT please check the calendar or bulletin as this can change.
+Holy Days of Obligation Masses are usually celebrated on the day of the feast in the early or mid-afternoon BUT please check the Calendar or bulletin as this can change.

 Adoration Chapel Open during office hours.

 Reconciliation The Sacrament of Penance (Confession) is served each Saturday afternoon @ 3:30pm sharp!
-During the MSU academic year, the sacrament is offered from 7:00-8:00pm Monday evenings DURING Eucharistic Adoration.
-Please check the web calendar for changes in the schedule.
+(3pm on the Saturdays of Lent) Please check the web calendar for changes in the schedule.
 The Sacrament is not offered on the 5th Saturday of any month.
 Please be on time.
 The Sacrament is always available at any time when Fr.
 Val is in his office!
 Just call and come on in.

 Frequently Asked Questions about Reconciliation